Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization: Autocorrelation forecasts for [CII] and [OIII]

 \subsection{Spatial and spectral resolution effects}

 The signal power spectra, \eq{powerspeccii} are attenuated by the effects of limited spatial and spectral resolutions in the survey.
-These effects are typically modelled through a weighting factor in $k$-space, defined by\footnote{\eq{wij} makes the approximation that the lowest $k$-modes sampled in the survey are very small (this would otherwise be incorporated by an additional windowing to reflect the finite volume of the survey) but this effect is not important in practice.}:
+These effects are typically modelled through a weighting factor in $k$-space, defined by:

 with $j \in \{\rm EXCLAIM, FYST\}$ depending on the parameters of the corresponding experiment.
 The second equality above assumes that $\sigma_{\parallel, ij} > \sigma_{\perp, j}$, which is valid for all cases considered here.
 In the above expression, we have defined $ \mu = \cos \ \theta_k$, where $\theta_k$ is the polar angle in $k$-space.
 The quantities $\sigma_{\perp, j}$ and $\sigma_{\parallel, ij}$ are defined through \citep{li2015}: